cnrancher/autok3s/README.md

 # The commands use the shell script on MacOS and Linux, or visit the Releases page to download the executable for Windows.
 curl -sS https://rancher-mirror.rancher.cn/autok3s/install.sh  | sh

-# The commands will start autok3s daemon with an interactionable UI.
+# The commands will start autok3s daemon and popup default browser with an interactionable UI.
 autok3s -d serve
 ```